tibinthomas9/YouTube-LearningPlaylists/README.md

 <h1 id="youtube-learningplaylists">YouTube-LearningPlaylists</h1>
 <blockquote>
-<p>A collaborative list of new “learning playlists” introduced by YouTube.
+<p>A collaborative list of new “learning playlist” introduced by YouTube.
 Feel free to contribute!</p>
 </blockquote>
 <ul>
 <li>A more structured way to learn on YouTube!</li>